khiga8/github-a11y/README.md

 The styling I've set may not be suitable for all users.
 Feel free to customize this however you like when you download these files.

 You can do this by modifying `styles.css`.
-There are CSS variables at the top which you may set to your preferred colors.
+There are CSS variables at the top which you may set to your preference.
 For example, you may choose to set a different color for each heading level, or add a border for distinguishability.
+These customizations can be very helpful for visual processing.
 If you'd prefer the headings to be positioned at front, follow the notes in `contentScript.js`.
 Once changes are made, `Update` on `chrome://extensions/` so changes are reflected in extension.

 #### Example customization
 <img width="907" alt="Screen shot of example customization with each heading level assigned to a different color, and an underline with the color" src="https://user-images.githubusercontent.com/16447748/154328368-0336790d-4e54-4ed5-b7b0-4a10af32dbe1.png">